Niseko Annupuri - Niseko

 Suggested Duration

 Full day for skiing/snowboarding.
-Half day for summer gondola and hiking.
-2-3 days recommended to fully explore all activities.
+Half-day sufficient for summer gondola and short hikes.
+Multi-day stays recommended to explore the entire Niseko United area

 Getting There